agrawal-2005/my_webD/README.md

-# this is my first clone wwebsite of Amazon.com
+# this is my first clone website of Amazon.com